ATTACKnDEFEND/LanTurtle/README.md

 ## Unofficial custom Hak5 LAN Turtle Module - meterpreter-mipsbe-reverse-tcp

 #### LEGAL DISCLAMER
-    The author does not hold any responsibility for the bad use of this module, remember that attacking targets without prior consent is illegal and punished by law.
+    The author does not hold any responsibility for the use of this module.
+Remember that attacking targets without prior consent is illegal and punished by law.
 So use this module responsibly.

 #### DOWNLOAD/INSTALL

 **1 - On LAN Turtle: download module from github**<br />
 `wget https://raw.githubusercontent.com/ATTACKnDEFEND/LanTurtle/main/meterpreter-mipsbe-reverse-tcp -O
-meterpreter-mipsbe-reverse-tcp`<br />
-`mv meterpreter-mipsbe-reverse-tcp /etc/turtle/modules/meterpreter-mipsbe-reverse-tcp`<br />
+/etc/turtle/modules/meterpreter-mipsbe-reverse-tcp`<br />
 `chmod 755 /etc/turtle/modules/meterpreter-mipsbe-reverse-tcp`<br />

 **3 - On Kali: generate Meterpreter payload with Msfvenom**<br />